Nam Kyu-hee

 Nam Kyu-hee (born October 6, 1999) is a South Korean actress.
 She made her debuted in the Kakao TV drama, Love Revolution in 2020.

 Education

 Nam graduated from Anyang Arts High School.
 She studied in the Department of Theater and Film at Dongguk University.

 Career

 In 2020, Nam revealed as a new actor of YG Entertainment.

 In 2025, after YG Entertainment announced it would end its actor management division, Nam signed an exclusive contract with Runup Company.

+In February 2026, Nam signed signed an exclusive contract with MUMW.